Ignatius Maloyan: Reşit Bey

 On 5 November 1918, a little less than a week after the Ottoman Empire surrendered to the Allies in the Armistice of Mudros, Reşit was arrested.
-His role in both the Armenian and Assyrian Genocides was exposed in the Constantinople press, though he continued to deny having ever committed a crime.
-He escaped from imprisonment in January 1919, but when government authorities cornered him he committed suicide by shooting himself in the head.
+His role in both the Armenian and Assyrian genocides was exposed in the Constantinople press, though he continued to deny having ever committed a crime.

+When asked by CUP secretary general Mithat Şukru Bleda how he, as a doctor, could have had the heart to violate the Hippocratic Oath and send so many unarmed civilians to their deaths, Reshid Bey replied:

+When further asked by Bleda how history might remember him, Reshid simply responded, "Let other nations write about me whatever history they want, I couldn't care less."

+Reshid Bey escaped from imprisonment in January 1919, but when government authorities cornered him he committed suicide by shooting himself in the head.

-According to Hans-Lukas Kieser, despite being one of the worst Genocide perpetrators Reşit "is perceived as a patriot and martyr in official Turkish-nationalist diction".
+According to Hans-Lukas Kieser, despite being one of the worst genocide perpetrators Reşit "is perceived as a patriot and martyr in official Turkish-nationalist diction".
 In Ankara, a boulevard is named in his honour.

 Aziz Feyzi Pirinççizâde

 After the defeat of the Ottoman Empire in 1918, Aziz Feyzi Pirinççizâde transferred his support from Sultan Mehmed VI to the Turkish Republican Government based in Ankara Vilayet.
-On 15 January 1919, Feyzi was arrested and charged with involvement in the Armenian Genocide.
-The British Government deported him to the Crown Colony of Malta in May 1919, where Feyzi was held for two years awaiting prosecution for war crimes as part of Group A, which was reserved for Turks and Kurds who were directly involved in the Genocides.
+On 15 January 1919, Feyzi was arrested and charged with involvement in the Armenian genocide.
+The British Government deported him to the Crown Colony of Malta in May 1919, where Feyzi was held for two years awaiting prosecution for war crimes as part of Group A, which was reserved for Turks and Kurds who were directly involved in the genocides.
 In 1921, Feyzi escaped with 15 fellow prisoners, returned to Turkey, and joined the Kemalists.
 Later in life, Feyzi was a facilitator of massacres and forced resettlements of the Kurdish people.